lsiempel/RoboND_Search_and_Sample_Return/README_Draft.md

 * The rock pixels are cleaned up by only selecting the nearest rock pixel in each frame to represent a sample.
 * In addition to updating the worldmap, an array of the angle and distance to each navigable pixel in each frame is returned for subsequent use.

-## decision_step(Rover)
+**decision_step(Rover)**
 My decision step is only slightly modified from the provided template as I found I achieved passable results with the original once my perception step was tuned well.

 In fact the only change I made was to add the smarts to deal with becoming stuck on the 'boulder' obstacles scattered in various open areas.
 This was done by adding a stall timer that kept track of how long the throttle was activated without the velocity increasing beyong some low threshold.
 If the velocity did not increase beyond the threshold in a certain time span then the Rover decided it was stalled and executes a 45 degree turn.

 Other from the stall condition smarts and actions the decision tree was left alone with very good results.
-I played with biasing the turning in favor of one direction more than the other to cause the Rover to crawl along one esge of the terrain but felt it was unneccesary as I am able to consistently map out the majority of the terrain without issue with the stall timer implementation alone.
+I played with biasing the turning in favor of one direction more than the other to cause the Rover to crawl along one edge of the terrain but felt it was unneccesary as I am able to consistently map out the majority of the terrain without issue with the stall timer implementation alone.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

 I ran my Rover Simulator with the following settings:

 Windowed

-Screen REsolution: 1024x768
+Screen Resolution: 1024x768

 Graphics Quality: Good

 FPS: ~ 24

 In Autonomous mode with my drive_rover.py and associated scripts running in the background, my Rover consistently maps a significant portion of the map at ~85% total terrain fidelity.